ricardoboss/php-seq/README.md

 The aim for this library is to provide simple logging for Seq in PHP and stay compatible with current PHP and Seq versions.

-A possible addition for this library could use GELF instead of HTTP using the `sockets` extension, but this is not planned for now.
+A possible addition for this library could be to use GELF instead of HTTP using the `sockets` extension, but this is not planned for now.

 ## Contributing